2 November, 2017

 Among the tips, which will also feature in a Periscope video next week, are reminders to avoid jargon and pretentious language, acknowledge any stress or inconvenience caused and be clear with the client.
 The Legal Ombudsman also reminds professionals that they should not be afraid to apologise and say sorry without caveats and conditions if they have made a mistake.

-Independent and impartial, the Legal Ombudsman is a free service that investigates consumer complaints into poor service from regulated legal or claims management service providers.
+Independent and impartial, the Legal Ombudsman is a free service that investigates consumer complaints into poor service from regulated legal service providers.
 It also feeds back to professionals on how they can improve their complaint handling processes.

 The new research also looked at language used by the Legal Ombudsman and recommendations to be simpler and clearer in its communication are now part of improvements being made.